-It's not because you are at a mindfulness retreat that all of the sudden all the endless thinking, planning and worrying stops.
+It's not because you are at a mindfulness retreat that all of a sudden the endless thinking, planning and worrying stops.
 On the contrary, it might even increase at first.
 So it's certainly not all bliss in a mindfulness retreat.
 Sometimes, difficult stuff that has been around for a while might come up to the surface.

 These are also common obstacles in daily life, and a retreat is the right place to start dealing with them in a more helpful way.
 By giving them more space and treating yourself with kindness and friendliness, the knots created by these past difficulties can untangle more easily.
 After a retreat, you often go home with new insights.
 You incorporate ways to be kinder to yourself so stress doesn't build up as quickly anymore.

 We always start a retreat with a moment of sharing why you're there.
 This sharing helps to realise that you're not alone in your process, which already has a calming effect.

 After the initial sharing, we invite everyone to remain silent during the retreat.
 This includes a digital detox as well.
 Refraining from speaking and our devices can be hard, but is also extremely nourishing.
 There are, however, dedicated moments in which you can share about your experience, either in the bigger group or individually with the trainer.

 Some of our retreats are in complete silence, whereas others have silent moments and times at which you can have mindful conversations.
 The silence in a retreat is often perceived as the most beneficial factor, even if it seems a bit scary at first.
 When you stop speaking, there is much more time and space to reconnect with yourself.
 The social pressure falls away and you get real "me-time".
 At the end of a retreat, people are often sad about the silence being broken.

 A variety of practices